 Dr. Stephen Stark is Professor and Chair of Psychology at the University of South Florida.
 Dr. Stark’s research focuses on item response theory (IRT) methods, particularly ideal point models, forced choice response formats, computerized adaptive testing (CAT), differential item functioning (DIF) detection, and aberrant response detection.
 Collectively, his research has examined how IRT technology can be used to improve the accuracy and efficiency of testing in workplace and educational contexts.
 He has worked with university faculty and practitioners to develop and improve tests measuring constructs, such as job performance, personality, and cognitive ability.
 He is Editor-in-Chief at International Journal of Testing, and serves on editorial boards for several journals including Applied Psychological Measurement, European Journal of Psychological Assessment, International Journal of Selection and Assessment, Journal of Educational Measurement, and Personnel Assessment and Decisions.
 He is a Fellow of the American Psychological Association (Divs.
 5, 14) and a Council Member of International Test Commission.

-Dr. Cicek Svensson is the Senior Vice President of Business Development and Marketing at Comms Multilingual.
-She is an Industrial/Organizational Psychologist and is based in San Diego, CA. Prior to moving to the United States, Cicek worked for the largest test publisher company in Sweden where she developed psychological assessments for the international market as well as implemented foreign tests into the Nordic market.
+Cicek Svensson is an Industrial/Organizational Psychologist and has over ten years of experience within the assessment industry.
+She is the Senior Vice President at AERE and is based in San Diego, CA. Prior to moving to the United States, Cicek worked for the largest test publisher company in Sweden where she developed psychological assessments for the international market as well as implemented foreign tests into the Nordic market.
 Cicek has rich experience with the quality control of assessments related to translation, localization and adaptation.
 Her experience also covers HR-consulting, change management, succession planning, brand development and strategic sales.
 Her experience with international business development covers Europe, United States and the Baltic region.
-She speaks several languages fluently and has lived and worked in Sweden, Turkey and the U.S. Aside from her responsibilities at Comms Multilingual, Cicek is an active member of several professional organizations including the Association of Test Publishers (ATP) where she served as the Board Chair in 2019, two terms as Chair of the ATP European Region and as Chair of the ATP I/O Division in 2015.
-She is also an active member of the Society for Industrial & Organizational Psychology, the International Test Commission and the Association of Talent Development.
+She speaks several languages fluently and has lived and worked in Sweden, Turkey and the U.S.

 Dr. Heng Xu is a Professor of Information Technology and Analytics in the Kogod School of Business at the American University, where she also serves as the Director of the Kogod Cybersecurity Governance Center.
 Before joining Kogod in 2018, she had a mix of academic and government background, serving as a faculty member at Penn State for 12 years, as well as being a program director at the National Science Foundation (NSF) for 3 years.
 Her research focuses on information privacy, data analytics, data ethics, and cybersecurity management.
 Her work has received many awards, including the NSF’s CAREER award in 2010, and many best paper awards and nominations at various leading conferences.
 She has also served on a broad spectrum of national leadership committees including co-chairing the Federal Privacy R&D Inter-agency Working Group in 2016, and serving on the National Academies Committee on Open Science in 2017-2018.